Continuing Professional Development

 Welcome to the Salop Teaching School Alliance CPD offer.
 The alliance prides itself on high quality provision which is relevant to the needs of the local workforce.

 We host and offer a range of courses and programmes aimed at both Teaching and Support Staff, across both the secondary and primary sector.
 You can find out more about each course by clicking on the relevant course heading listed on the left hand side.
 All course details and booking information will then be provided to you.
-Please note you need to register on the website before you will be able to book on to a course and view the appropriate book button.

 If you are looking for a specific course and cannot see a set date for it please contact us so we can clarify if we will be hosting an appropriate session in the future.